codequest07/EnergyChain/README.md

-# Icarus: Decentralized Energy Marketplace DApp on Scroll Sepolia
+# Energy Chain: Decentralized Energy Marketplace DApp on Scroll Sepolia

 The **Decentralized Energy Marketplace** aims to revolutionize energy trading by creating a transparent, efficient, and user-friendly platform for energy producers and consumers.
 This innovative project will leverage blockchain technology to establish a single smart contract where energy producers can list their available energy credits, allowing for seamless and transparent transactions.

 Deployed Smart contract on Scroll Sepolia Testnet: .....deployed link